 Dispatches from New York and San Francisco aver that the latest shtick in trendy urban apartment living is the circa 220 square-foot apartment.
 That’s right.
 Apartment.
 See Malia Wollan, San Franciscans Divide Over Pint-Size Apartments, N.Y.
 Times, Sept.
 27, 2012, at p.
 A19 – click here.

 What not too long ago would have been considered tiny, squalid dwellings exploiting the poor who could afford nothing else, are now touted as the wave of the future — the trendy digs of up-and-coming geeks who work in the computer industry around (and increasingly in) San Francisco.
+Maybe this isn’t a place that you can see yourself in, which is why there are always options to check out apartments for rent north york if this sounds like something more up your street.
+It’s worth doing a bit of research for, as moving out is a big commitment for anyone.

 It seems to us that these figures speak for themselves, and make clear what sort of future is envisioned for America by the “new urbanists” whose spokesmen, as far as we can tell, tend to live in posh suburban homes or luxurious condos in the better parts of cities.